SteeltoeOSS/Documentation/docs/8-security/resource-protection-using-jwt.md

 }
 ```

-The Steeltoe sample is set up to read from `appsettings.json`, if you require additional information, see [Reading Configuration Values](#reading-configuration-values).
+The Steeltoe sample is set up to read from `appsettings.json`.

 |Name|Description|Default|
 |---|---|---|